SanDiegoCountySheriff/Cal-RIPA/Documentation/CUSTOM-DOMAIN-SETUP.md

 After the endpoint has been created, open it and follow these steps to configure a custom domain:

-Keep in mind, for this step to work, you must first set up a CNAME record with your DNS provider, which will point to your CDN endpoint.
+For this step to work, you must first set up a CNAME record with your DNS provider, which will point to your CDN endpoint.

 1. Click "custom domain" to create a custom domain.
 2. Endpoint hostname gets pre-filled from your CDN endpoint URL, you can't change this value